apollo-robin/customer-churn/README.md

 ## Usage
 The easier way to use the model is to go to the Web Interface.
 Secondly all the Notebooks can be opened directly in Google Colaboratory.
-Make sure to upload the required data files (.csv/.pkl) or models (.pkl) on Colab runtime.

 ## Project Status